 Union members are part of the elite, not the masses, as they make far more than the average citizen.
 This is because they get to collude, whereas it is illegal for you to do so.

-Therefore, we need to ban unions, or legalize collusion for everyone else.
-However, you can rest assure that the latter will never happen.
+Therefore, to eliminate this double-standard, we need to legalize collusion for you and everyone else, or ban unions.
+However, you can rest assure that the former will never happen.

 To understand collusion, we need to understand the different types of markets.